Yannick Carter

-Yannick Carter (born February 2, 1984) is a former professional Canadian football linebacker.
-He was drafted in the third round of the 2007 CFL Draft by the Saskatchewan Roughriders.
-Carter also played 4 seasons with the Hamilton Tiger-Cats.
+Yannick Carter (born February 2, 1984) is a Canadian former professional football linebacker who played in the Canadian Football League (CFL).
+He was drafted in the third round of the 2007 CFL draft by the Saskatchewan Roughriders.
 He played CIS Football at Wilfrid Laurier.

 Professional career

 Saskatchewan Roughriders

-Yannick Carter was drafted by the Roughriders in the 3rd round of the 2007 CFL Draft.
+Yannick Carter was drafted by the Roughriders in the 3rd round of the 2007 CFL draft.

 Hamilton Tiger-Cats

-On May 1, 2009, Carter was traded along with Brandon Myles and third round pick in the 2009 CFL Draft to the Hamilton Tiger-Cats for Sasha Glavic and a third round pick.
+On May 1, 2009, Carter was traded along with Brandon Myles and third round pick in the 2009 CFL draft to the Hamilton Tiger-Cats for Sasha Glavic and a third round pick.

 Calgary Stampeders

 After not being re-signed by the Tiger-Cats following the 2012 CFL season Carter signed with the Calgary Stampeders.